 Back in the Spring, we decided to modernise all our R+S accounting processes including encouraging participants to use JustGiving, while we would make all the 50% repayments by BACS.
 Then, COVID-19 put the whole event into doubt.
 Once we had decided to go ahead, the restrictions on working alongside each other made it very difficult to practise and perfect the new system and update the complex spreadsheets which our book-keeper uses to account for cheques, cash, JustGiving and Gift Aid.
 We apologise that the whole process has run later than in previous years.
-The good news is that R+S 2020 in Dorset has been a huge success - topping £110,000 - yes £110,000, including Gift Aid!
-We are relieved to report that, but for the last one or two, we have paid back all the 50% shares to church accounts - the vast majority by BACS.
-About a dozen payments have been by cheque and we hope that they will arrive in time to be presented in this FY.
+The good news is that R+S 2020 in Dorset has been a huge success - topping £112,500 - yes £112,500, including Gift Aid!
+We are relieved to report that we have paid back all the 50% shares, where requested, to church accounts - the vast majority by BACS.
+About a dozen payments have been by cheque and we hope that they arrived in time to be presented in FY 2020.
 Thank you for making R+S such a success and for your patience.

 The Dorset Historic Churches Trust was founded by Sir Owen Morshead and Kenneth Smith in 1960.
 Today they would not recognise the Trust and the legacy they created - its growth, its considerable reputation, the range of financial assistance it gives to our inspiring churches and its resilience and ability to meet challenges head on.
 What should have been a year of celebration has become a year of challenge - but offering new and exciting horizons as we continue the work to preserve our historic churches for current and future generations to enjoy.